LukyLuke/mse_autmobros/README.md

 * **v2:** In this version the fields which have to be calculated next are cached.
 So no looping thorugh all rows and columns.
 This is a 4-Neighborhood calculation.
 * **v3:** This is an 8-Neighborhood calculation and pathfinding based on the optimized *v2*.
 * **v4:** This is an 4-Neighborhood calculation (based on *v2*) and a 8-Neighborhood pathfinding (as in *v3*).

+### A* - Algorithm

+This is a implementation of an A*-Algorithm.
+Each field has a value for the cost from the Start to the field and one value for the direct distance (Manhatten) to the end.
+Each field can be estimated by `cost + distance` to check which one is the nearest.

+On each run, the fields with the lowest estimation are processed and remembered.
+Each field has a link to it's anchestor - similar to a reverse-linked-list.
+If the end is reached, the path can be resolved by moving back to the ancestor until the start is reached.

+* **v1:** This is a not very optimized version which can take some time if it ran into a wall.

+**TODO:** Not very fast, probably when going back after a dead end there can be something be optimized.
+Even if there is no obstacle in it's way, it's slower than Grassfire::v1 :?

 ### Usage